jadecobra/python_tdd_exercises/source/data_structures/none.rst

 review
 *********************************************************************************

-I ran tests to show what None_ is and what it is not.
+I ran tests to show what None_ is and what it is NOT.
 Would you like to :ref:`test what is True and False?<booleans>`

 ----